Devarasen/My-Fluffy-Friend/README.md

 When I click the "Apply for Adoption" button, I should be directed to a user-friendly adoption application form.
 This form should request necessary information such as my name, contact details, living situation, and preferences for pet care.

-After submitting the adoption application, I should receive an email confirmation acknowledging the submission, along with an estimated timeframe for a response from the animal shelter or rescue organization.

 The platform should provide clear and easily accessible contact information for the animal shelters or rescue organizations, including their phone numbers, email addresses, and physical addresses, in case I need to reach out for additional information or assistance.

 # Definition of Done